Winter Skin Care Tips For Dry Skin

 A nice soak in the tub can be an amazing and relaxing way to soften your skin.
 Bath bombs can work like magic if you get the right ones.
 Check the ingredients to make sure the ones you are using are made with natural oils and aren't full of chemicals that will dry your skin out even more.
 If bath bombs aren't your thing simply just add a few tablespoons of coconut or baby oil into your bath and relax.
 You will feel silky smooth in about half an hour.
 Just make sure you clean that tub up after so nobody slips in there.

 This is one of my favourite ways to hydrate my hands and feet.
-I buy buttermilk powder from the bulk foods section and mix it with warm water until it has a similar texture to cream.
+I buy buttermilk powder from Amazon and mix it with warm water until it has a similar texture to coffee cream.
 Add in a few drops of peppermint oil and soak for 15-30 mins.
 Rinse off, moisturize, and your hands/feet will feel (and look) so much better!

 - Moisturize after every wash